tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 the dataset transformed through that pipeline, and all data and utility attributes that refer to that dataset.
 Transformers and models called from atom use the dataset in the current branch, as well as data attributes such as `atom.dataset`.
-Use the branch's \__repr__ to get an overview of the transformers in the branch.
 It's not allowed to change the data in a branch after fitting a model with it.
-Doing this would cause unexpected model behaviour and break down the plotting methods.
 Instead, create a new branch for every unique pipeline.

 By default, atom starts with one branch called "master".
 To start a new branch, set a new name to the property, e.g. `#!python atom.branch = "undersample"`.